Touch Me There

-Touch Me There is an album by L. Shankar, released in 1979 on Zappa Records.
+Touch Me There is the debut solo album by L. Shankar, released in 1979 on Zappa Records.
 Shankar performed acoustic and 5-string Barcus Berry electric violin.

 Production

 The album was produced by Frank Zappa.
 He also served as the album's lyricist and who co-wrote, with Shankar, the music for the tracks "Dead Girls of London" and "No More Mr. Nice Girl."
 Shankar composed all the other music for the album and served as arranger and orchestrator.

 "Dead Girls Of London" was originally intended to be sung by Van Morrison.
 He was signed to Warner Bros.
 Records, who Zappa was in a legal dispute with at the time.
 Zappa was unable to release the song with Morrison's vocals, so it was re-recorded by Zappa and Ike Willis.
 The original version later appeared on the compilation The Frank Zappa AAAFNRAAAAAM Birthday Bundle 2011.